awsdocs/amazon-appstream2-developer-guide/doc_source/google-drive.md

 1. After you add domain names, choose **Enable**\.

+**Note**
+For guidance that you can provide your users to help them get started with using Google Drive during AppStream 2\.0 streaming sessions, see [Use Google Drive](google-drive-end-user.md)\.

 ## Disable Google Drive for Your AppStream 2\.0 Users<a name="disable-google-drive"></a>

 You can disable Google Drive for a stack without losing user content that is already stored on Google Drive\.
 Disabling Google Drive for a stack has the following effects: